How Does Net Metering Work?

-Residential solar is typically installed as an effort by homeowners to 1) reduce utility bills and/or 2) decrease reliance on non-renewable energy.
-Because residential solar systems are designed to utilize the energy from the sun to power homes and to conserve utility expenditures, these objectives are efficiently and reliably met.
-And the process by which they are produced, net metering, is arguably the most integral part of the residential solar experience (next to, of course, the sun.)
+Rooftop solar is typically installed as an effort by homeowners to reduce utility bills and/or to decrease their reliance on nonrenewable energy.
+Because residential solar systems are designed to utilize the energy from the sun to power homes and to conserve utility expenditures, these objectives are reliably met.
+The process by which those end results are produced, net metering is arguably the most integral part of the residential solar experience (next to, of course, the sun).

-Scroll to explore net metering in detail and to understand its relationship to the objectives listed above.
-To learn more about net metering policies in your state, click here.
+Explore net metering specifics and understand its relationship to the objectives listed above.

 What is Net Metering?

-Net metering is the process that allows local utility companies to measure household energy consumption and solar energy production.
+Net metering is the process allowing local utility companies to measure household energy consumption and solar energy production.
 A standard utility meter only tracks utility consumption, so the power company can bill you accordingly, whereas net metering calculates the difference between energy consumption and production.
-When a home produces more than it consumes, homeowners are credited by utility companies for each “excess” kilowatt hour they produce.
+When a home produces more than it consumes, utility companies can take the difference and credit homeowners for each “excess” kilowatt hour they produce.
 A net meter is installed during your solar system installation.

-Utility companies (and state policy) determine how, when and if credits are awarded to the homeowner, and the amount each credit is worth.
+Utility companies (and state policy) determine how, when, and if credits are awarded to the homeowner, and the amount each credit is worth.
 Some companies keep track monthly, others yearly.
 If a utility company credits customers for production at the same rate they bill for utility consumption, for example, the net metering rate is one-to-one.
 This scenario proves solar to be a viable and lucrative opportunity for almost all eligible homeowners – the system essentially pays for itself!
-However, if the net metering rate is set too low, customers will not have the opportunity to effectively offset their investment and would not typically be considered a financially viable alternative to utility.
+Throughout the nation, 38 states require their utility companies to offer net metering.

 And Why is it Necessary?

-1) Solar panels do not generate energy after the sun goes down and require homes to utilize energy from the power grid at night.
-When this happens, and it will happen, homes enter a negative balance with their utility provider.
-However, homeowners are only charged for the energy, not offset.
-For instance, if your panels generated 80 kWh Monday and you consumed 100 kWh Monday night, you would be billed for 20 kWh.
-Alternatively, if you generated 80 kWh of excess energy on Monday and only used 60 kWh Monday night, you would be credited for those extra 20 kWh.
+If panels produce excess energy during the day, that excess is subtracted from the utility usage and homeowners are charged for the energy, not offset.
+For instance, if your panels generated 80 kWh of excess energy on Monday and you consumed 100 kWh on Monday night, you would be billed for 20 kWh.
+Alternatively, if you generated 80 kWh of excess energy on Monday and only used 60 kWh on Monday night, you would be credited for those extra 20 kWh.
 Can you see the savings already?

-2) Credits build up over the course of an entire year – due to the nature of the system, it takes at least one full year (through all four seasons) to accurately assess production versus consumption.
-The day-to-day variation (cloudy/sunny) and the season-to-season variation (shorter/longer days) efficiently balances out throughout the year.
-And the accumulation of credits during certain parts of the year builds up your overall balance.
-You will find that a year into your installation your utility bill has nearly disappeared, and this is because of net metering!
+Credits can build up over the course of an entire year for some.
+Due to the nature of the system, it takes at least one full year (through all four seasons) to accurately assess production versus consumption.
+The day-to-day variation (cloudy/sunny) and the season-to-season variation (shorter/longer days) efficiency balances out throughout the year.
+The accumulation of credits during certain parts of the year builds up your overall balance.
+You will find about a year into your installation your utility bill has nearly disappeared, and this is because of net metering!
 You could even take a few steps to use less kWh during the day so you can offset your utility bills even more, especially if you live in a state like Florida, where excess energy credits are calculated at the end of a 12-month period, and you are actually paid back for the kWh you do not use.

-Net metering tracks these equations and mediates the short and long-term usage of solar and utility.
-Without it, overproduction would be ignored and homeowners would lose the opportunity to affordable and responsibly contribute to the power grid.
+Net metering tracks these equations and mediates the short and long-term usage of solar energy and utility.
+Net metering programs and benefits play a big part in helping homeowners make the decision to go solar.